FeralBytes/FreecoiL/README.md

-# LazerCoiL
+# FreecoiL
-## What is LazerCoiL?
+## What is FreecoiL?
-LazerCoil is a laser tag application for the RECOIL[2] system for Android[6].
-The focus is to add more features to the game environment, offer more flexibility and customization to players, and increase replayability.
+FreecoiL is a laser tag application for the RECOIL[2] system for Android[6].
+The focus is to add more features to the game environment, offer more flexibility and customization to players, and increase replay-ability.

 ### Features like:
 * No Network: Independent game play.
 Just like SIMPLECOIL[3].